-The Management Company monitors on an ongoing basis the ESG scoring of the portfolio versus the benchmark.
+The Management Company monitors on an ongoing basis the ESG scoring of the portfolio versus the

-The ongoing control of the other negative screening criteria, such as the restrictions to the investiment in issuers characterised by:
+The ongoing control of the other negative screening criteria, such as the restrictions to the investiment in issuers characterised by: • an ESG rating equal to "CCC", classified according to the proprietary rating methodology of the external

-- an ESG rating equal to "CCC", classified according to the proprietary rating methodology of the external provider MSCI, which contemplates a range of values going from "AAA", for the best rated issuers, to "CCC" for - a severe and serious dispute equal to "Red", classified according to the proprietary methodology of the external provider MSCI, that indicates an ongoing very severe ESG controversy (a controversy having a social and/or environmental impact) involving a company directly through its actions, products or operations (e.g., loss of life, destruction of eco-system, economic shakedown affecting multiple jurisdictions). is guaranteed by the ex-ante limitations to the management activity of the fund managers.
+- an ESG rating equal to "CCC", classified according to the proprietary rating methodology of the external provider MSCI, which contemplates a range of values going from "AAA", for the best rated issuers, to "CCC" for the riskiest issuers. - a severe and serious dispute equal to "Red", classified according to the proprietary methodology of the external provider MSCI, that indicates an ongoing very severe ESG controversy (a controversy having a social and/or environmental impact) involving a company directly through its actions, products or operations (e.g., loss of life, destruction of eco-system, economic shakedown affecting multiple jurisdictions). is guaranteed by the ex-ante limitations to the management activity of the fund managers.